NielsMasdorp/Nederadio-Android/README.md

 Stream popular dutch radio stations.

-This is mostly a pet project created to learn Jetpack Compose and the new Jetpack Media3 API's.
+This is mostly a pet project created to learn Jetpack Compose and the new Jetpack Media3 API

 Nederadio is built using all the latest practices in Android development: